Addiction Treatment and Rehab for Veterans

 - Emotional changes, such as anger, depression, anxiety, or erratic mood shifts.

-- Changes in appearance, such as weight loss, pupil changes (appearing dilated or constricted), poor hygiene, sores on the skin, or track marks.
+- Changes in appearance, such as weight loss, pupil changes (appearing dilated or constricted), sores on the skin, or track marks.

 - Blackouts or difficulty remembering periods of time.